GRIDSERVE Sustainable Energy Ltd – national electric vehicle (EV) charging network powered by renewable energy

 GRIDSERVE will also embark on a comprehensive biodiversity programme where possible at its sites and support remote nature-enhancing projects if it’s not possible to incorporate specific or meaningful programmes on GRIDSERVE sites.

-This includes restoring woodland in the heart of southern Scotland to maintain our overall biodiversity programme.
+This may include restoring woodland areas such as Scotland to maintain our overall biodiversity programme.

 Environmental, social and governance (ESG) highlights

 The decarbonisation of power and transport are two key elements of the UK government’s Ten Point Plan, which address the largest contributory sectors of carbon emissions in the UK.

 This GRIDSERVE project will accelerate the transition to net zero transport by providing a low cost, open-access, fast, reliable and easy to use service.